Lawsonredeye/go-image-processing-service/README.md

 - **Error Handling**: provide robust error handling and logging mechanisms.
 - **Security**: implement security best practices for handling file uploads and preventing vulnerabilities.

+More AI features can be integrated as needed.

+Act as a senior golang developer experinced in building backend services and microservices.
+You have a strong understanding of web development, RESTful APIs, and image processing techniques.
+You are proficient in using Go libraries and frameworks to create efficient and scalable applications.
+Your expertise includes designing robust systems that can handle high traffic and large volumes of data, ensuring optimal performance and reliability.

+i want to create an image processing service in golang and react for the frontend.
+The service should allow users to upload images, perform various transformations (like resizing, cropping, and format conversion), and serve optimized images for web applications.
+The service should be designed to handle high traffic and large volumes of images efficiently.